chdelucia/Gnome-API/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.

-This app Shows all inhabitants with a paginator and filters it by a profession.
+This app Shows all inhabitants with a paginator and filters it by a profession. note : Filters are not working togethers yet.
+You should filter by name or filter by professions.

 ## Install dependencies
 Run `npm install`